No. 1 South Carolina pounds Vandy 95-44 for 19th straight

 Once on top of the Commodores, the Gamecocks made sure to stay there.

-They had 52 points at halftime, just the second time this season Vanderbilt allowed 50 or more in the first two quarters.
-South Carolina eventually grew the lead to 51 points – same as the final margin – near the end of the third quarter.

 It was the 11th double-double for the 6-foot-5 Boston, who leads South Carolina in scoring and rebounding average and in blocked shots.
-She had two of her team’s 11 blocks against Vanderbilt.
+She also had two blocks.

 Mairella Fasoula had 11 points to lead Vanderbilt.